This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Driving the entire length of Going-to-the-Sun Road without any stops typically takes around 2 to 2.5 hours.
 However, it’s important to note that this estimate can vary depending on factors such as traffic, road conditions, and the time of year.

 If you plan to make stops along the way to explore the attractions and enjoy the breathtaking scenery, it’s recommended to allocate a minimum of 4 to 6 hours for the journey.
-This timeframe allows for leisurely stops at some of the major viewpoints, photo opportunities, short hikes, and visits to visitor centers or attractions such as Logan Pass.
+This timeframe allows for leisurely stops at some of the major viewpoints, photo opportunities, a couple of short hikes, and a visit to Logan Pass Visitor Center.

-Pro Tip: To truly savor the beauty of Going-to-the-Sun Road and make the most of your experience, consider allocating a full day or more.
-This will allow ample time for exploration, longer hikes, and immersing yourself in the captivating landscapes and natural wonders that this scenic road has to offer.
+INTREPID’S PRO TIP: To truly savor the beauty of Going-to-the-Sun Road and make the most of your experience, consider allocating a full day!
+This will allow time for exploration, longer hikes, and just immersing yourself in the landscapes that this scenic road has to offer.

 When driving Going-to-the-Sun Road in Glacier National Park, there isn’t a strict rule regarding which direction to travel.
-However, there are some general recommendations that can enhance your experience.
+However, some general recommendations can enhance your experience.

 • During the peak tourist season (typically from late June to early September), it is often recommended to start your journey from the east side of the park and drive westward.
 This allows you to take advantage of the early morning hours when the road and parking areas are less crowded.
 Starting early also increases your chances of finding available parking at popular stops and viewpoints.